berak/ants-tcp/readme.txt

 this time i hacked engine.py to take a list of tcp-sandboxes,
 	needs multithreading now, but has much better and faster gameplay that way.
+	.. take it with a grain of salt ..

 start it by (editing and) running main.py